cooper-ganglia/GPIOLogger/README.md

 # Ross Carbonite Switcher LiveEDL Logging with Raspberry Pi

+## Project Description
-This guide provides a step-by-step process to set up a Raspberry Pi to log LiveEDL data from a Ross Carbonite switcher using GPIO and transfer the logs via FTP.
+This project integrates a Raspberry Pi with a Ross Carbonite switcher to automate LiveEDL logging using GPIO triggers and FTP file transfers.
+It allows for seamless recording of switcher activity with a simple button press and automatic log uploads.

 ## Requirements
 ### Hardware